We pursue design solutions that scale simplicity and humanity across complex institutions

 Re:Form - A Case Study in unlocking access to government serviceS

 Millions of Americans struggle to access critical government services.
 For residents, navigating complex bureaucracies feels overwhelming and de-humanizing.
 For government agencies, these services are highly inefficient to operate and often fail to deliver desired outcomes.
-Civilla is on a mission to unlock access to government services - starting with the public benefit system which impacts 25% of Americans each year.
-Over the past 15 months, the Civilla team has been working with the State of Michigan to redesign the experience of applying for public benefits.
-By prioritizing the needs of residents & caseworkers the team has developed an alternative that drastically reduces the State's operational burden while improving experiences and outcomes for millions of residents.
+Civilla has been on a mission to unlock access to government services - starting with the public benefit system which impacts 25% of Americans each year.
+Over the past two and a half years, the Civilla team has been working with the State of Michigan to redesign the experience of applying for public benefits.
+By prioritizing the needs of residents and caseworkers the team has developed an alternative that drastically reduces the State's operational burden while improving experiences and outcomes for millions of residents.